 RAG (Retrieval Augmented Generation) with LlamaIndex, Elasticsearch and Mistral

-In this post we will discuss how to implement Q&A experience using a RAG technique (Retrieval Augmented Generation) with Elasticsearch as a vector database.
+In this blog we will discuss how to implement Q&A experience using a RAG technique (Retrieval Augmented Generation) with Elasticsearch as a vector database.
 We will use LlamaIndex and a locally running Mistral LLM.

 Before we get started we will look at some terminology.